Simhyeon/r4d/README.md

 # Read from file and save to file
 rad input_file.txt -o out_file.txt

-# Read from file and print to stdout (without error print)
+# Read from file and print to stdout
-rad input_file.txt 2>/dev/null
+rad input_file.txt

 # Read from standard input and print to file
 printf '...text...' | rad -o out_file.txt

-# Read from stdin and print to stdout (without error print)
+# Read from stdin and print to stdout
-printf '...text...' | rad 2>/dev/null
+printf '...text...' | rad

+# Use following options to decide error behaviours
+# default is stderr
+rad -e FileToWriteError.txt
+rad -s # Suppress error
 ```

+Type ```-h``` or ```--help``` to see options.

 ### Syntax

 #### Macro definition

-Definition is also a macro.
-However it requires specific form not like other
+Definition syntax is similar to macro invocation but requires specific form to
-macros.
+sucessfully register a macro.

 ```
 $define(name,arg1 arg2, $arg1() $arg2())